Croup in Children

 Keep your child’s head raised.
 Prop an older child up in bed with extra pillows.
 Never use pillows with babies younger than 12 months.

-Sleep in the same room as your child to help your child right away if he or she starts to have trouble breathing.
+Sleep in the same room as your child to help your child right away if they start to have trouble breathing.

 Stay calm.
-If your child sees that you are frightened, it will increase his or her anxiety and trouble breathing.
+If your child sees that you are frightened, it will increase their anxiety and trouble breathing.

 Comfort your child.
 Sing your child’s favorite bedtime song or offer a favorite toy.

-Putting a warm, wet washcloth over your child’s nose and mouth as he or she breathes.
+Putting a warm, wet washcloth over your child’s nose and mouth as they breathe

 Creating a steam room in your bathroom.
 Turn on the hot water in your bathroom shower.
 Keep the door closed so the room gets steamy.
 Sit with your child in the steam for 15 to 20 minutes.
 Don't leave your child alone.

-If your child wakes up at night, try bundling him or her and go outside to breathe in the cool night air.
+If your child wakes up at night, try bundling them up and going outside to breathe in the cool night air.

 What can I do to prevent croup in my child?

 Wash your hands often.
-Teach your child how to correctly wash his or her hands.
+Teach your child how to correctly wash their hands.

 Stop your child from sharing cups and other dishware.

-Keep your child at home until he or she is better.
+Keep your child at home until they are better.

 When should I call my child’s healthcare provider?